Roadmap

 Modular Project Rules (.tallow/rules/)

-agent reads or edits a matching file.
+inject when the agent reads, edits, or writes matching files.
 This keeps context lean:

 API conventions don’t pollute frontend work and vice versa.

----paths: - "src/api/**/*.ts" - "src/middleware/**/*.ts"---# API Rules- Validate input with Zod- Use standard error envelope- Include OpenAPI JSDoc on every handlerCommands: /rules lists all loaded rules with scope and path
+---paths: - "src/api/**/*.ts" - "src/middleware/**/*.ts"---# API Rules- Validate input with Zod- Use standard error envelope- Include OpenAPI JSDoc on every handlerStill planned: /rules command to list loaded rules with scope and path

-filters, /rules:add creates a new rule file, /rules:edit
+filters, and /rules:add to create new rule files.